-Judge Nicole Bershon was appointed to the Los Angeles Superior Court in 2013 by Governor Edmund G. Brown Jr. She currently sits at the Torrance Courthouse where she handles a felony trial calendar.
-Previously, she served as the site judge for the Inglewood Courthouse, overseeing daily operations.
+Judge Bershon was appointed to the Los Angeles Superior Court in 2013 by Governor Edmund G. Brown Jr. She currently sits at the Torrance Courthouse where she handles a felony trial calendar.
+Previously, she served as the Site Judge for the Inglewood Courthouse, overseeing daily operations.
 Prior to becoming a judge, she served as a court commissioner for two years.

 Judge Bershon is a graduate of Princeton University, where she was co-captain of the women’s rugby team.
 She received her law degree from the UCLA School of Law, where she served as co-editor-in-chief of the UCLA Women’s Law Journal.
-She is the incoming president of the UCLA Law Alumni Association.
+She has taught Criminal Law and Constitutional Law at USC’s Gould School of Law and is the immediate past president of the UCLA Law Alumni Association.

 FACULTY IN THE NEWS

 Professor Jody Armour was interviewed by the New York Times about the recent policy brutality incident that led to the death of Tyre Nichols.
 “It’s not just a Black and white issue, but a Black and blue one.
 And when you put on that blue uniform, it often becomes the primary identity that drowns out any other identities that might compete with it," Armour said.